 Helping to compensate is a neat shot of Bernard tweezing a layer of skin from an insectoid eye.
 Another gore detail takes the place of Hammer’s traditional blood close-up: a scalpel incision releases a gushing flow of green ooze, as if Linda Blair were hiding inside.

-I’m not alone in all my opinions — several pundits say that they always thought the alien mockups in the original TV show look far better, on what had to be a nickel & dime (shillings & pence?) budget.
+I’m not alone in all of my opinions — several pundits say that they always thought the alien mockups in the original TV show look far better, on what had to be a nickel & dime (shillings & pence?) budget.
 Oh well.

 All corner-cutting is forgotten in the beautifully-conceived finale, the big-scale business of ‘grounding’ the alien projection that hovers over London like the Bat Signal.
 Kneale’s references to traditional Satanic imagery and superstition are well woven into the story line: the scratched Pentagram, the name ‘Hob’s Lane,’ etc. Dr. Roney’s heroic wild ride is one of Hammer’s most spectacular finishes.
 Its focus and sobriety betters the expensive visual effects orgy that concludes Tobe Hooper’s later faux-Quatermass epic Lifeforce.

-The film’s thoughtful impact is aided greatly by the low-key, drawn-out recovery epilogue that leaves Andrew Kier and Barbara Shelley in the ruined street, dazed, confused, and exhausted.
+The film’s thoughtful impact is aided greatly by the low-key, drawn-out recovery epilogue that leaves Andrew Kier and Barbara Shelley in the ruined street, dazed and exhausted.
 Hammer was famous for getting their ending cast calls and exit cues rolling at the earliest possible moment.
 The nice switch on expectations keeps Q/P from feeling like it belongs back in the 1950s.

 In our post- 2001 era, after 1,001 sci-fi pictures with ‘Fantastic!
 Mind-Blowing!’ science fiction ideas of increasingly diminished interest, Quatermass and the Pit’s daring and revolutionary concept is still a big winner.